 A stone bust of Jefferson

-Tucked into the hedge enclosing the space are four niches meant for the four Virginia founding presidents.
-Busts of Washington and Jefferson feature prominently, while the other two spaces remain empty.
-Mary Lou quipped that that they had recently taken out an ad looking for Madison and Monroe.
+Tucked into the hedge enclosing the space are niches designed to house busts of the four founding presidents from Virginia.
+Washington and Jefferson feature prominently, but the other two spaces are empty.
+Apparently the couple is still on the lookout for the other two.
+Mrs. Seilheimer joked that they had recently taken out ads for Madison and Monroe in the local papers.

-Descending a flight of stone stairs, we passed under the welcome shade of a pair of wooden pergolas.
+Descending a flight of stone stairs, our group entered the rooms via a pair of wood pergolas.

-A pair of Chinese Chippendale style pagodas adorned each end of the garden.
+A pair of Chinese Chippendale-style pagodas adorn each end of the garden.

-Stick dubbed the Rose Garden the ‘Garden of Four Seasons’ for its Italian statuary, which includes four large stone statues of female figures that flank the entrances to the garden parterres.
+Stick dubbed the Rose Garden the ‘Garden of Four Seasons’ because of its Italian statuary.
+These include four large stone female figures that guard the entrances to the gardens.

 One of the Rose Garden parterres

-At the far end of the rose garden and just north of the house, is a secluded terrace affording a broad view of the mountains.
-The octagonal, bluestone terrace is surrounded by sitting walls backed by azaleas, boxwood and ornamental trees.
-A pair of turkey sculptures adorns two small piers flanking steps down onto the lawn.
+At the far end of Mount Sharon’s rose garden is a secluded terrace that affords a broad view of the mountains.
+The octagonal, bluestone patio includes a half-circle of sitting walls backed by azaleas, boxwood and ornamental trees.
+A pair of turkey sculptures adorns two small piers that flank steps leading down onto the lawn.